rutar-academic/rutar.org/content/writing/from-vim-and-tmux-to-neovim.md

 While `:mksession` works very well at saving the state, it can be quite tedious to use in practice.
 However, with a small amount of work we can use it to robustly save the state of our Neovim instance, and restore it when needed.

-The first trick is the easiest: just install Tim Pope's [vim-obsession](https://github.com/tpope/vim-obsession).
+The first trick is the easiest: just install Tim Pope's [obsession.vim](https://github.com/tpope/vim-obsession).
 This plugin defines an `:Obsess` command, which is used in the same way as `:mksession`, but with some great quality of life features:

 1. It automatically saves the session at every `BufEnter` event.
 2. It maintains its own state within the session file, so any session you restore is automatically saved.

-It does some other nice things, which you can read about on the Vim-obsession page linked above.
+It does some other nice things, which you can read about on the obsession.vim page linked above.

-In practice, using Vim-obsession looks something like the following.
+In practice, using obsession.vim looks something like the following.
 You open up a new workspace `nvim filename` and run `:Obsess session.vim` (or whatever filename you want).
 Edit as normally, creating new splits or tabs liberally, and when you are finished, just `:wa` `:qa`.
 Next time you are in the same directory and want to edit the files, restart the session with `nvim -S session.vim`.